Pioneer-Centre-for-AI/p1-compute-documentation/docs/source/introtalks.rst

 P1 Intro Talks
 ==============
-Intro to what it is
+P1 Intro Talks is a series of talks focused on high-level explanations of more software engineering and computer science related topics tailored specifically for deep learners and data scientists.
-Table of past talks, youtube link, slides
+Questions and discussions are welcome.
+The talks will feature a mix of classic talks, live coding, use case studies and external visits.

 .. list-table:: Intro Talks
-   :widths: 15 25 50 10 10
+   :widths: 15 30 45 10 10
    :header-rows: 1

    * - Date